ga-dc/wdi7_quiz10/readme.md

 </html>
 ```

-The document is missing a closing title tag after "Quiz" (</title>)
+The document is missing a closing title tag after "Quiz": `</title>`

 ## Question 2